Jump to table of contents

 Debug Test Failures

 When a test fails it means that a recent change has broken the application.
-The log files for the tests will will indicate which tests failed and will list all of the commands that were run before the failure occurred.
+The log files for the tests will indicate which tests failed and will list all of the commands that were run before the failure occurred.

 In most cases, the server’s error log will contain important clues about what went wrong.